drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative as Chrome's.
 Firefox follows a six-week release cycle similar to Chrome.
 See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

 Firefox supports user-supplied configuration files.
-See [drduh/config/user.js](https://github.com/drduh/config/blob/master/user.js), [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
+See [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
 Also see [NoScript](https://noscript.net/), an extension which allows whitelist-based, pre-emptive script blocking.

 Firefox is focused on user privacy.
 It supports [tracking protection](https://developer.mozilla.org/en-US/Firefox/Privacy/Tracking_Protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Another feature for added privacy unique to Firefox is [Containers](https://testpilot.firefox.com/experiments/containers), similar to Chrome profiles.

-Previous versions of Firefox used a [Web Extension SDK](https://developer.mozilla.org/en-US/Add-ons/Legacy_add_ons) that was quite invasive and offered immense freedom to developers.
+Previous versions of Firefox used a Web Extension SDK that was quite invasive and offered immense freedom to developers.
 Sadly, that freedom also introduced a number of vulnerabilities in Firefox that greatly affected its users.
-You can find more information about vulnerabilities introduced by Firefox's legacy extensions in this [paper](https://www.exploit-db.com/docs/24541.pdf) (pdf).
 Currently, Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), which is very similar to Chrome's.

 Submission of Web Extensions in Firefox is free.
 Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.